-Application of Proceeds of the Bonds
+Application of Proceeds

-The Bonds are being issued pursuant to the provisions of Section 49 of Chapter 29 of the Massachusetts General Laws and bond authorizations enacted by the Legislature.
-The net proceeds of the sale of the Bonds, including any premium received by the Commonwealth upon original delivery of the Bonds, will be applied by the Treasurer and Receiver-General of the Commonwealth (the "State Treasurer") to the various purposes for which the issuance of bonds has been authorized pursuant to such special laws, or to the payment of bond anticipation notes previously issued for such purposes, or to reimburse the Commonwealth's treasury for expenditures previously made pursuant to such laws.
-Any accrued interest payable upon original delivery of the Bonds will be credited ratably to the funds from which debt service on the Bonds is paid and will be used to pay interest on the Bonds.
-Any remaining premium received by the Commonwealth upon original delivery of the Bonds and not applied to the various purposes for which bonds have been authorized will be applied to the costs of issuance thereof and other financing costs related thereto or, without appropriation, to the payment of the principal of or sinking fund installments with respect to the Bonds.
+The net proceeds of the sale of the New Money Bonds will be applied by the Treasurer and Receiver-General of the Commonwealth (the "State Treasurer") to the various purposes for which the issuance of bonds has been authorized by the Legislature or to reimburse the state treasury for expenditures previously made pursuant to such laws.
+Any accrued interest payable upon original delivery of the New Money Bonds will be credited ratably to the funds from which debt service on the New Money Bonds is paid and will be used to pay interest on the New Money Bonds.
+Any premium received by the Commonwealth upon original delivery of the New Money Bonds will be treated as net proceeds of the issue except to the extent that the State Treasurer may determine to apply all or a portion of such net premium to the costs of issuance thereof and other financing costs related thereto or to the payment of the principal of the New Money Bonds.

-The purposes for which the Bonds will be issued have been authorized by the Legislature under various bond authorizations.
-The proceeds will be used to finance or reimburse the Commonwealth for a variety of capital expenditures that are included within the current five-year capital spending plan established by the Executive Office for Administration and Finance.
-The plan, which is an administrative guideline and is subject to amendment at any time, sets forth capital spending allocations over the next five fiscal years and establishes annual capital spending limits.
-See the September Information Statement under the heading "COMMONWEALTH CAPITAL ASSET INVESTMENT PLAN."
+The purposes for which the New Money Bonds will be issued have been authorized by the Legislature under various bond authorizations.
+A portion of the net proceeds will be used to finance or reimburse the Commonwealth for a variety of capital expenditures that are included within the current multi-year capital spending plan established by the Executive Office for Administration and Finance.
+The plan, which is an administrative guideline and is subject to amendment at any time, sets forth capital spending allocations over the next four fiscal years and establishes annual capital spending limits.
+See the Information Statement under the heading "COMMONWEALTH CAPITAL ASSET INVESTMENT PLAN."